dantesabatier/CoreData/README.md

 # Core Data

-This is the first (as far as I know) fully functional open source implementation of *[Apple's Core Data](https://developer.apple.com/documentation/coredata)*, a wonderful, very complex and beautifully designed framework, responsable for many bundled applications, services and frameworks in macOS and iOS that I created using mostly my intuition and experience developing Cocoa applications.
+An open source implementation of *[Core Data](https://developer.apple.com/documentation/coredata)*, a wonderful, very complex and beautifully designed framework, responsable for many bundled applications, services and frameworks in macOS and iOS that I created using mostly my intuition and experience developing Cocoa applications.

-I created this framework because I wanted to automate the process of dealing with the complexity of persistent data and is build on top of *[Sabatier's Foundation](https://github.com/dantesabatier/Foundation)*.

 ## What is Core Data?